ukasyaaah/simple-crud/readme.md

 Each project is designed as a foundational example for learning how to manage data in web applications.

 ## Requirements
-Make sure that your local machine has PHP ^8.2, Composer, and the Laravel installer installed.
+For Laravel Framework, Make sure that your local machine has PHP ^8.2, Composer, and the Laravel installer installed.
 In addition, you should install either Node and NPM